The amygdala - the stress conductor

 - → Increase in respiratory rate (wheezing)

-- Unnamed mediation channel
+- Undisclosed mediation channel

 Rensing, Koch, Rippe, Rippe (2006): Der Mensch im Stress; Psyche, Körper, Moleküle; Elsevier Spektrum (heute: Springer), Seite 350 ↥